lauxenz/BERN02-Semesterproject/README.md

     pip install -r requirements.txt
     ```
 3.  **Run the Jupyter Notebook:**
-    Open and execute the cells in the `workflow.ipynb` notebook.
+    Open and execute the cells in the `project.ipynb` notebook.
 ##  Dependencies
 * `numpy`
 * `pandas`